Configure a Point-to-Site connection by using certificate authentication (classic)

 - Retrieve the client certificate thumbprint.
 For more information, see How to: Retrieve the Thumbprint of a Certificate.

-- Copy the information to a text editor and remove all spaces so that it is a continuous string.
+- Copy the information to a text editor and remove its spaces so that it's a continuous string.

-- On the Add certificate to revocation list blade, paste the certificate thumbprint as one continuous line of text, with no spaces.
-Click OK at the bottom of the blade.
+- In Thumbprint, paste the certificate thumbprint as one continuous line of text, with no spaces.

-- After updating has completed, the certificate can no longer be used to connect.
-Clients that try to connect using this certificate receive a message saying that the certificate is no longer valid.
+After updating has completed, the certificate can no longer be used to connect.
+Clients that try to connect by using this certificate receive a message saying that the certificate is no longer valid.

 What client operating systems can I use with Point-to-Site?

 - Windows 7 (32-bit and 64-bit)